MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 Granting unrestricted access to system tables and views in the pg_catalog schema can lead to unauthorized modifications, accidental deletions, or even security breaches.
 Restricted access reduces the risk of unintended changes or data exposure.

-We removed all permissions for non-superusers on the following pg_catalog tables:
+We removed all permissions for non-superusers on the following pg_catalog *tables*:

 - pg_authid